 We offer free shipping for orders over $1000Learn More

-We offer 5-year warranty coverage on our productsLearn More
+We offer 1-year warranty coverage on our productsLearn More

-No-hassle returns accepted within 15 days of deliveryLearn More
+No-hassle returns accepted within 14 days of deliveryLearn More

-In 1929 at the Salon d’Autumne in Paris, Le Corbusier and his team of designers presented a revolutionary collection of furniture that stunned the city.
+In 1929 at the Salon D'autumne in Paris, Le Corbusier and his team of designers presented a revolutionary collection of furniture that stunned the city.
 Among the pieces was the ethereal yet bold LC6 Table (1928), a mathematically refined structure of steel and glass that has become one of the most important International Style tables of the 20th century.
 Made of aeronautical steel, the base is welded for a seamless finish with sculpted angles and smooth, mitered corners.

-The tabletop is a 15mm-thick rectangle of tempered glass, making the LC6 equally right as a dining table or in the conference room.
+The table top is a 19mm-thick rectangle of tempered glass, making the LC6 equally right as a dining table or in the conference room.
 Together the elements create a sense of line, scale and proportion unsurpassed by other designs.

-Swiss-born Charles-Édouard Jeanneret, best known by his adopted name Le Corbusier, was a highly influential architect, designer, painter, urban planner and writer whose career spanned almost five decades.
+Swiss-born Charles-douard Jeanneret, best known by his adopted name Le Corbusier, was a highly influential architect, designer, painter, urban planner and writer whose career spanned almost five decades.
 A pioneer of progress-minded modern architecture, Le Corbusier sought to impose a rational order on the chaos of the world through design.
 He rejected the excessive architectural ornament and developed a style that became known as Brutalism, creating buildings with elemental geometric forms that were made of industrial materials such as steel and reinforced concrete.
 Le Corbusier believed that pure, well-designed spaces could offer a lesson in how little is needed to achieve happiness.
 To convey this notion, the architect prioritized modern, open interiors and emphasized light, rational designs.
 His architecture and interiors share a clear sense of space and structural order, underlining the beauty in harmony, proportion and simplicity.

-Le Corbusier’s furniture espouses these same ideals.
+Le Corbusier"s furniture espouses these same ideals.
 His designs are spare, minimal and efficient but at the same time offer supreme comfort.
 Collaborating with his cousin, Pierre Jeanneret, and designer Charlotte Perriand, he devised such iconic pieces as the LC2 Le Grand Confort armchair and the LC4 chaise longue.
 Each couples a tubular chrome frame with soft, supple leather upholstery, lending an organic warmth to an industrially made design.
 In his furniture, Le Corbusier broke new ground in ergonomics.
 The shape of the LC4 chaise is taken directly from the human form; the classic cowhide upholstery makes the sitter feel weightless; and the piece features an adjustable positioning mechanism to promote total relaxation.

-Le Corbusier LC6 Dining Table are manufactured with our 13 years of experience to ensure our quality and your peace of mind.
+Our dining tables are manufactured with our 13 years of experience to ensure our quality and your peace of mind.

 Show us how you style your #EMhome - tag your photos with @eternitymodern for the chance to appear on our site!